 2005 - Hispanic Legislative Day is formed by a group of leaders to create a advocacy platform in Olympia that would represent Latinos in our Washington State.

 2007 - In 2007 the board of directors voted to change the name to "The Washington State Hispanic/Latino Legislative Organization".
 Later the Board of Directors voted to change the name to the "Latino Civic Alliance" (LCA), to more accurately reflect the efforts to get the Latino community civically engaged and to provide civic education.

 2010-LCA expands its Board of Directors due to US Census and growth of Latinos in WA State

 2014 - LCA is appointed by Governor Inslee to Farm Work Group task force to address Agriculture/labor issues in WA state

 2015 - Latino Legislative Day celebrates its 10 year anniversary.
-Over 2000 supporters arrive to Olympia.
+Over 2000 supporters including youth leaders arrive to Olympia.
 Special recognition to veterans and Latino leaders.